PC-Admin/matrix-moderation-tool/README.md

 ***
 ## Licensing

-This work is licensed under GNU Lesser General Public License v3, for more information on this license see here: https://www.gnu.org/licenses/lgpl-3.0.txt
+This work is licensed under GNU Affero General Public License v3, for more information on this license see here: https://www.gnu.org/licenses/agpl-3.0.txt

 ***
 ## Setup script